toomuchmath/kaggle_house_prices/README.md

    respectively.
 In these two simplified columns, there will be two values: 0 and 1, where 0 indicates no miscellaneous feature or no pool and 1 for the opposites.

-   As for the remaining columns, including those not displayed in this list, I would like to apply box-cox transformation.
+   As for the remaining columns, including those not displayed in this list, I would like to apply the box-cox transformation.